ajrgodfrey/WriteR/ReadMe.md

 AJRG altered some menu items to be submenus and continued to add more R markdown and LaTeX shortcuts.

 # 28 May 2016
-AJRG added some more R shortcuts.
+- AJRG added some more R shortcuts.
+- AJRG fixed some redundant options in WriteROptions

 # Work to do